 Figure 2: (A) External hemorrhoids are retracted.
 (B) Internal and external hemorrhoids are pulled outward.
 (C) Hemorrhoids and external skin are excised.
-(D) A suture is placed through the internal hemorrhoid and vascular bundle.
+(D) Suture is placed through the internal hemorrhoid and vascular bundle.
 (E) Ligature is tied.
-(F) The tissue below the ligature is removed.
+(F) Tissue below the ligature is removed.